lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 category: wallet
 ---

 The LBRY application relies on blockchain technology and the LBRY Credits (LBC) cryptocurrency in order to participate in the network.
 These LBC are stored in a wallet (data file on your PC/device) which is generated with each LBRY installation...think of your credits as digital cash on your PC.
 A wallet contains your funds, channel data, and claims (any uploads).
 An Account Sync service is provided by LBRY where an encrypted copy of your wallet is stored securely by us.
-Strong wallet passwords are highly recommedned if this service is used.
+Strong wallet passwords are highly recommended if this service is used.
+[Learn more](/faq/account-sync).

 Otherwise, it is important to understand that the wallet is not stored on any LBRY servers (except when [sync](#sync) is enabled) and as such, users are responsible for its safeguarding and making sure a backup (copy of the wallet file) is available in the event that it is lost.
 If a wallet is lost or needs to be transferred, follow the [restore procedures below](#restore).

-*Note: Wallets should be re-backed up after creating new Channels/Identities (this is stored directly in the wallet file, and not part of the seed/restore process at the moment).*
+*Note: If you are not using the sync service, wallets should be re-backed up after creating new Channels/Identities (this is stored directly in the wallet file, and not part of the seed/restore process at the moment).*

-## Wallet Account Sync (Android only) {#sync}
+## Wallet Account Sync {#sync}

-On Android, LBRY provides a wallet backup service where an encrypted version of your account, including any claims/channels/updates, is securely backed up and stored by LBRY Inc. **LBRY cannot recover this account without the password set by the user when enabling sync.
-Extra caution is advised when setting/storing the password** This allows users to sign back into their devices using their email and account password, and keeping their account/wallet history.
-Choosing a secure password is highly recommended, especially when storing larger amounts of LBC.

-Only a single account will be synced per LBRY account.
-Wallet merging is not currently available.
-Both new and existing users are able to enable and configure account sync. **If an existing wallet is synced to an account that has a sync backup, it will overwrite the current wallet.** Password change and more storage (i.e. own location) features to be added at a later date.

-*Coming to LBRY Desktop in Summer 2019*
+LBRY provides a wallet backup service by securely backing up your account and preferences.
+[Learn more here](/faq/account-sync).

 ## How do I find my wallet in the LBRY Desktop App?